General Data Protection Regulation (GDPR) Privacy Statement of

 - Contact details: postal address, personal email address, home and mobile telephone numbers, IP address if you are a website user

-- Immigration status: nationality/citizenship/place of birth/ID Confirmation (usually by means of obtaining copies of your full Birth Certificate, Passport, Visas or Identity Card)
+- Immigration status: nationality/citizenship/place of birth/ID Confirmation (usually by means of obtaining copies of your full Birth Certificate, Passport, Visas and/or Identity Card)

 - Other ID information such as Driving Licence